Marie Meurdrac

 Marie Meurdrac (c.
 1610 – 1680) was a French chemist and alchemist known for writing La Chymie Charitable et Facile, en Faveur des Dames [Easy Chemistry for Women], a treatise on chemistry aimed at common women.
 It is through this book that her name has survived to the present day, and scholars have argued that this was the first work on chemistry or alchemy by a woman since that of Maria the Jewess in the late classical period.
 Historian Lucia Tosi described Meurdrac as the first woman to publish a book on early chemistry.
-Though she was reluctant to write, concerned about criticism from those who didn't believe women should receive an education, she was a proto-feminist, and believed that "minds have no sex."
+Though she was reluctant to write, concerned about criticism from those who did not believe women should receive an education, she was a proto-feminist, and believed that "minds have no sex."

-Personal life
+Early life

-Meurdrac was born into a landowning family in Mandres-les-Roses, today a suburb of Paris.
-Her father was Vincent Meurdrac (d.
-1650), a local notary, and her mother was Elisabeth Dovet (d.
-1636).
-She had a younger sister, Madame de La Guette, born Catherine Meurdrac (1613-1676), who later authored Memoirs.
-As a child, Meurdrac was more serious than her younger sister, and she served as godmother to several children in her village.
-In 1625, when she was about 15, she married Henri de Vibrac, commander of Charles de Valois's guard unit.
-She moved to the Château de Grosbois where she came to know the Countess de Guiche, wife of Armand de Gramont, Comte de Guiche.
-The pair became very good friends, and Meurdrac would later dedicate her chemistry treatise to the Countess.

-Education and career
+Marie Meurdrac was born around 1610 in Mandres-les-Roses, about 20 km southeast of Paris, into a landowning family.
+Her father, Vincent Meurdrac, was a local notary who died in 1650, and her mother, Elisabeth Dovet, died in 1636.
+Marie was the elder of two sisters.
+Catherine, born about three years after her in 1613, later became known as Madame de La Guette and published her Memoirs in 1681.

+Little is known about Meurdrac's childhood, but some traces of it survive in the records of Mandres.
+She was described as more serious than her younger sister, and parish records show that she served as godmother to several children.
+Other members of the Meurdrac family also frequently served as godparents in the village.

+In 1625, when she was about 15, Meurdrac married Henri de Vibrac, a commander in the guard of Charles de Valois, Duke of Angoulême.
+She later lived at the Château de Grosbois, southeast of Paris, where her sister remembered visiting her.

+Meurdrac became acquainted with the Countess de Guiche, wife of Armand de Gramont.
+She later dedicated her chemistry book, La Chymie charitable et facile, en faveur des dames, to the Countess.

+Career

 Meurdrac was self-taught, and learned chemistry using works and experiments from other scientists and by reading theoretical works on alchemy and chemistry.
 In her studies, she covered items such as lab techniques, properties of medicines, and cosmetics.
 In her work, she also had a table of weights and 106 alchemical symbols that were used in medicine at the time.
-Meurdrac had her own laboratory, where she performed experiments with the aim of improving the lives of women, producing home remedies and beauty products, and recording her recipes diligently.
-She also offered to teach private lessons to women in her own laboratory, if they were not confident enough to experiment on their own.
 Meurdrac had access to a high temperature furnace that she used for her experiments, unusual for the time, as it required special permission from the king.
 This suggests that she must have had such royal assent, possibly gained through her connection with the Countess de Guiche.